Blossomfort: Location

-Blossomfort is located 1 km southwest of Ballyclogh.
+Blossomfort is located 1 kilometer southwest of Ballyclogh.

 History and description

 Blossomfort is a circular lios, 60 m in diameter with an entrance in the northeast corner.
 Ringforts of this type were mostly built c.
 AD 550–900.
 Internally people were housed in wooden huts.
 Another fort lies immediately to the northeast; this may have served as a livestock enclosure.